Free shipping for orders over 69€

 In the world of online Champagne and beyond, there are many differentiations.
 The first of these leads to the distinction between sans année and millésime.
 The cuvée of the sans année comes from an assemblage of young wines from the last harvest, called vins clairs, and others from previous harvests, the 'de réserve' ones.
 For vintage wines, French legislation requires that 100% of the base wine must come from a single harvest and requires at least 36 months ageing on the lees in the bottle.
 While sans année wines fully represent the Maison and embody a distinctive and established style, vintage wines are the expression of a specific vintage.
 For this reason, the houses only produce vintage wines in the best years.
 The first vintage produced was Champagne Veuve Clicquot in 1810, the first great year in history, followed by other great vintages.
 The most recent vintages include 1988, 1989, 1990, 1995, 1996, 1997, 1998, 2002, 2004 and 2008.
 Subsequent vintages have remained at very high levels and the houses have produced great vintage wines in recent years.

-The dosage of sugar is another fundamental variable that determines the degree of dryness or sweetness.
-In relation to the quantity of sugar present in the liqueur d'expedition, there are different types, summarised on the scale: pas dosé or natural (no added sugar), extra brut (addition of less than 6 g/l); brut (up to 12 g/l) and other types with a high sugar level.
-It was originally a sparkling wine with a high residual sugar level, and it was only at the end of the 18th century, with the spread of the so-called goût anglais, or English taste, that the tendency arose to produce it dry: thus the first brut wines were born.
+It was originally a sparkling wine with a high residual sugar level, and it was only at the end of the 18th century, with the spread of the so-called goût anglais, or English taste, that the tendency arose to produce it dry: thus, the first brut wines were born.

 There are three typical grape varieties from which it is made: two black grapes, Pinot Noir and Pinot Meunier, and one white grape, Chardonnay.
 In addition to these, there are other old varieties, which only account for 0.3% of the region's total vineyard area.
 In the case of those made only from Chardonnay grapes, we speak of Blanc de Blancs.
 Those made only from red grapes are called Blanc de Noirs.

-Rosé wines are also very popular and appreciated, a type that has imposed itself for its remarkable level of complexity and aromatic richness.
+Rosé Champagne are also very popular and appreciated, a type that has imposed itself for its remarkable level of complexity and aromatic richness.
 Depending on how it is produced, a distinction is made between rosé d'assemblage and rosé de saignée.